1-What is a Mastermind group?

 - You work better by yourself

-- You have a group of people who give you support
+- You already have a group of people who give you all the support you need

 7-What happens during meetings?

-The meeting starts with everyone in the group sharing a success they had from the last meeting.
-Then, there may be a short education segment to discuss a topic or a chapter from a book.
+The meeting starts with everyone in the group sharing a success they had since the last meeting.
+Then, if the group wants, there may be a short education segment to discuss a topic or a chapter from a book.
 We then have the “Hot Seats” portion of the meeting which takes the bulk of the time.
 We end with everyone setting a goal to accomplish before the next meeting.

 8-What is a “Hot Seat”?